Is Running Really Bad for your Joints?

 It is not rare to hear that running is bad for the knees, or for people to quit running by fear of damaging their joints.
-This webinar will explore the latest science on the topic, so you can provide up-to-date information to your clients.
+This online course will explore the latest science on the topic, so you can provide up-to-date information to your clients.

 - Understand the association between running and osteoarthritis